REJECT Policy

 For UDP packets

-Since UDP packets have no handshake overheads, there isn't any Pre-matching phase; they are directly matched using main rule rule sets:
+Since UDP packets have no handshake overhead, there is no pre-matching phase; they are directly matched using the main rule set:

-• If a REJECT policy is matched, an ICMP Administratively Prohibited response will be generated; if the frequency limit built into the REJECT policy is triggered, packets are directly discarded.
+• If a REJECT policy is matched, an ICMP Administratively Prohibited response is generated.
+If the frequency limit built into the REJECT policy is triggered, packets are discarded.

 • If a REJECT-DROP policy is matched, packets are directly discarded.

-• If a REJECT-NO-DROP policy is matched, an ICMP Administratively Prohibited response will be generated.
+• If a REJECT-NO-DROP policy is matched, an ICMP Administratively Prohibited response is generated.

 results matching ""